British patents listed by Patentee

 | 1924 | 1895 | Roller-blind shutter.
 Use of a safety blind to cover the lens when setting the shutter.
 Improvement of BP 17516/1891. |

-| 22136 | 1895 | Use of springs and notches in the side struts to locate normal position of front and rear standards.
-Locking of inner focusing frame by bolts.
-Focusing screen attached to reversing frame by two flat springs allowing screen to move outwards when slide is inserted. |
+| 22136 | 1895 | Use of springs and notches in the side struts to locate the normal position of front and rear standards.
+Locking of the inner focusing frame by bolts.
+Focusing screen is attached to the reversing frame by two flat springs allowing the screen to move outwards when the slide is inserted. |

-| 16544 | 1896 | Describes a focusing screen that is held in place by springs acting along one edge with a spring loaded bar holding a dark-slide in place. |
+| 16544 | 1896 | Describes a focusing screen that is held in place by springs acting along one edge with a spring-loaded bar holding a dark-slide in place. |

 | 3118 | 1898 | Dark-slides.
 The top of the draw-slide has corrugations into which strips of velvet, attached to the dark-slide, can fit. |